 Likewise, having more protons than electrons results in a net positive charge.

 Will positive/negative ions kill me?

 No. Ions are a part of the universe, just like most everything else, and many life-sustaining processes involve them.

 If you’re scamming people into buying “ion machines” for hundreds of dollars each, then I guess so.
 But that’s a jerk move.

 What about radioactive isotopes? *scary music*

-We think of radioactivity as dangerous because sometimes the number of neutrons is a bit more than it can handle and the atom becomes unstable.
-It “wants” to get rid of stuff to make itself balanced, and by doing so it releases energy.
+The atom “wants” to get rid of neutrons to make itself balanced.
+If the number of neutrons is way too much, the atom breaks up and by doing so releases energy.
 Sometimes this energy damages human cells, which we call radiation poisoning.

 Water your qualifications to talk about this?